SophieSjoberg/ca-prepcourse-3/the_web/how_does_internet_work.md

 This is very important to understand when building applications that will run over HTTP protocol: the server forgets about who asked for what when a request have been served.

 ### HTTP Verbs
-The primary or most-commonly-used HTTP verbs (or methods, as they are properly called) are POST, GET, PUT, and DELETE.
+The primary or most-commonly-used HTTP verbs are POST, GET, PUT, and DELETE.
 These correspond to create, read, update, and delete (or CRUD) operations, respectively.

 #### GET: Retrieve a resource